Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents

 Alternative therapeutic regimens for mild-to-moderate disease include dapsone and TMP, primaquine plus clindamycin, atovaquone suspension, and IV pentamidine.

 Primaquine generally is not used in pregnancy because of the risk of maternal hemolysis.
-As with dapsone, there is potential risk of hemolytic anemia in exposed fetuses with G6PD deficiency.
+As with dapsone, there is potential risk of hemolytic anemia in an exposed fetus with G6PD deficiency.
 The degree of intravascular hemolysis appears to be associated with both dose of primaquine and severity of G6PD deficiency.134

 Data on atovaquone in humans are limited but preclinical studies have not demonstrated toxicity.134